chinamike65/hugo-tuolesi/content/book4/book4en.md

 Everyone thinks that becoming a Buddha is difficult, but it is not.

-If you get bodhicitta, it will be very easy to accumulate blessings and eliminate karmic obstacles, and you will become a Buddha very quickly, so it is not difficult to become a Buddha.
+If you get bodhicitta, it will be very easy to accumulate merit and eliminate karmic obstacles, and you will become a Buddha very quickly, so it is not difficult to become a Buddha.

 Where is the difficulty?
 The most difficult thing is to achieve impermanence in life, to observe, and then to obtain renunciation, and then to obtain bodhicitta.